 - The recommended mix For Ugly Ducking High Lift Colors (anything beginning with the number 100) is also 1 part color to 2 parts developer.

-- The recommended mix for Ugly Duckling Bleach (Brilliant Blonde), is 1 part Brilliant Blonde to 2 parts color.
+- The recommended mix for Ugly Duckling Bleach (Brilliant Blonde), is 1 part Brilliant Blonde to 2 parts developer.

-- If you are new to coloring, use weighing scales.
+- If you are new to coloring, we suggest you use weighing scales.
 Set the scale to zero with an empty coloring bowl on it.

 - Then add in your color into the bowl and weigh again, so you know exactly how much you have out in.